schmiddr/aws-lambda-ddns-function/README.md

 Route 53 offers the convenience of domain name services without having to build a globally distributed highly reliable DNS infrastructure.
 It allows instances within your VPC to resolve the names of resources that run within your AWS environment.
 It also lets clients on the Internet resolve names of your public-facing resources.
 This is accomplished by querying resource record sets that reside within a Route 53 public or private hosted zone.

-A private hosted zone is basically a container that holds information about how you want to route traffic for a domain and its subdomains within one or more VPC whereas a public hosted zone is a container that holds information about how you want to route traffic from the Internet.
+A private hosted zone is basically a container that holds information about how you want to route traffic for a domain and its subdomains within one or more VPCs whereas a public hosted zone is a container that holds information about how you want to route traffic from the Internet.

 ##Choosing between VPC DNS or Route 53 Private Hosted Zones